skamireddi/immunichain/Lab/Linux1CC.rst

 **What you just accomplished:**

-You cloned a github repository in order to get the required files needed You ran the Linux1BlockchainScript.sh script in order to download more required software, like Hyperledger Composer You then verified that you had a running Hyperledger Fabric and Composer Playground
+You cloned a github repository in order to get the required files needed.
+Then you ran the Linux1BlockchainScript.sh script in order to download more required software, like Hyperledger Composer and the REST server.
+You then verified that you had a running Hyperledger Fabric and Composer Playground by checking your Docker images.